ULHPC/tutorials/advanced/ParallelExec/README.md

 Note that the `hostname` application is _not_ a parallel application, with MPI we are simply launching it on the different nodes available in the job.

-Now, we will compile and run a simple MPI application.
+Now, we will compile and run a simple `hellompi` MPI application.
 Save the following source code in /tmp/hellompi.c :

-       ### hellompi.c
        #include <mpi.h>
        #include <stdio.h>
        #include <stdlib.h>